asm123/asm123.github.io/_posts/2023-11-25-staff-engineers-path.md

 ### Action Items

-* Figure out if your mental model of your role is aligned with the expecations of your manager and colleagues.
+* Figure out if your mental model of your role is aligned with the expectations of your manager and colleagues.
   * Write out your understanding of your role and check with the manager if the expectations are aligned - primary focus, goals, example responsibilities, success criteria.

 ### Further reading